Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Introduction

-Finally and quite crucially, the perturbative expectation value $\left<W_{f,\gamma}\right>_{pert}$ requires a suitable gauge-fixing procedure to be introduced.
-The most natural choice of gauge to consider is Coulomb gauge (also known as Landau gauge).
+Finally and quite crucially, the perturbative expectation value $\left<W_{f,\gamma}\right>_{\Sigma, pert}$ requires the choice of a suitable gauge-fixing procedure.
+We consider several such choices.
+The most natural choice of gauge to consider is \textit{Coulomb gauge} (also known as Landau gauge).
 Here, one chooses an auxiliary metric $g = g_{ij}$ and imposes the gauge-fixing condition $d^*A = 0$ to eliminate longitudinal modes.
 The geometric nature of Coulomb gauge makes it applicable for arbitrary $\Sigma$.
-In the case of $S^2$ however, we have available another choice of ``gauge", namely holomorphic gauge.
+For $\R^2$, we will regard Coulomb gauge expectations on $\R^2$ as the decompactification limit of Coulomb gauge expectations on $S^2$, since Coulomb gauge on $\R^2$ has infrared diverges.
+Next, for $\Sigma = S^2$ or $\R^2$, we also have available another choice of ``gauge", namely \textit{holomorphic gauge}.
 This gauge is referred to as (Euclidean) light-cone gauge in the physics literature.
 Here, writing $A$ as $A_z dz + A_{\bar z}d\bar z$ in terms of holomorphic and anti-holomorphic components (with respect to a chosen auxiliary conformal structure), holomorphic gauge imposes the condition $A_{\bar z} = 0$.
 While the interpretation of this condition as a gauge-fixing condition requires some additional analysis \cite{Ngu2016}, Feynman diagrams can be meaningfully generated from this ansatz notwithstanding.
+Finally, on $\Sigma = \R^2$, we can also consider the especially simplifying \textit{axial-gauge}, in which we eliminate the component of a connection along a fixed direction.
+As we will clarify later, our useage of the word axial-gauge is an abbreviation for what we call \textit{stochastic axial-gauge}.

 Thus, we consider in this paper